How to use AccuhalerStep 1: Open• Hold your Accuhaler in one hand with the dose-counter

 • Active massive hemoptysis

-• Severe hypertension or arrhythmia
+• Severe arrhythmia

 • Recent myocardial infarction or history of unstable angina pectoris

 • Thrombocytopenia, coagulation dysfunction or the other bleeding disorder.